mirage/irmin-rpc/README.md

 -------------------------------------------------------------------------------
 %%VERSION%%

-irmin-rpc is a Cap'N'Protoc RPC server and client for Irmin.
+irmin-rpc is a Cap'N'Proto RPC server and client for Irmin.
 It allows for remote Irmin stores to be easily queried and modified.

 irmin-rpc is distributed under the ISC license.